-If your coach is going to be unoccupied for two weeks or more, Winnebago Industries® recommends disconnecting the chassis battery in your coach to avoid battery discharge.
+If your coach is going to be unoccupied for two weeks or more, Winnebago Industries[®] recommends disconnecting the chassis battery in your coach to avoid battery discharge.

-Disconnect the ground cable on the chassis battery (located under front hood) to disconnect battery.
+Disconnect the ground cable on the chassis battery (located under driver's seat) to disconnect battery.